zhaozhao8877/physical-computing-midterm/README.md

 Here you should give an overview of the technical operation of your device, including:
 * A wiring diagram
 * list of hardware used
+  List of hardware I used:
+  1/ One Sparkfun Redboard
+  2/ One Arduino Uno
+  3/ PIR sensor
+  4/ LED
+  5/ servo motor
+  6/ potentionmeter

 * Explanation of your
 * Link to code